-The winter weather brings with it a number of risks, and is the perfect time to make sure you have the correct home and auto insurance coverage on your policy.
+The winter weather brings with it a number of risks and is the perfect time to make sure you have the correct home and auto insurance coverage on your policy.
 Winter storms can include high wind, snow, and icy conditions that can cause damage to your home and auto.
 It’s the perfect time to review your policy and make sure that your coverage and deductibles are what you’re comfortable with.

 Cold weather can cause pipes to burst, frost swells, ice dams, and other damage.
-Also, many people tend to use their fireplace more often during the winter months increasing the risk of fire.
+Also, many people tend to use their fireplace more often during the winter months increases the risk of fire.
 Below are a few tips to keep you, and your possessions safe during this time of year!

 Winter Preparation Tips: Know what Your Insurance Covers and How Much You Need

 - Winter-proof your car with a good set of snow tires or chains, new windshield wiper blades, antifreeze, and emergency road supplies should a breakdown occur?

 - Keep your attic cool to prevent melting, which in turn creates ice dams.

 - Insulate your attic floor and make sure that it is well ventilated.